-Sending documents to the U.S. Embassy Freetown
+Sending documents to the U.S. Consulate in Hamilton

-If you need to send us any documents, please DO NOT mail them to us directly.
-Instead, visit ais.usvisa-info.com and ask for information on courier services.
-Please do not mail any original documents to us.
-You may drop off your original documents one week prior to your interview (accepted Mondays-Thursdays at 3:00 p.m.) or you can bring your original documents (plus a photocopy for the Embassy's files) to your visa interview.
+If you need to send us any documents, or are asked to drop off additional documents, please DO NOT mail them to us directly.
+Instead, you may drop them off any Monday through Friday between 9 am and 3:30 pm at the guard house of the U.S. Consulate at 16 Middle Road, Devonshire.
+Please do not drop off any original documents, just photocopies.
+You may bring original documents (plus a photocopy for the consulate's files) to your visa interview.